Size2 inches (5 cm)

-- They inhabit the damp forest floor and low vegetation except when the male carries tadpoles up into tree cavities (see below).
+- They inhabit the damp forest floor and low vegetation except when the male carries tadpoles up into tree cavities.

 - Mating occurs throughout the rainy season.
 The male actively courts the female with vocalizations and posturing.
 Once paired, she is attentive to him and will fight other females to maintain her exclusive access to him.

-- Eggs are laid in the damp litter on the forest floor and the male guards them for 10 to 16 days until the tadpoles hatch.
+- Eggs are laid in the damp litter on the forest floor and the male guards them for 10-16 days until the tadpoles hatch.

-- The male then carries one tadpole at a time on his back to a nearby water-filled feature such as a small seasonal pond, tree cavity, large cup-like leaf or depression in a rock.
+- The male then carries one tadpole at a time on his back to a nearby water-filled feature such as a small seasonal pond, tree cavity, large cup-like leaf or a rock depression.
 The tadpole is attached to the male’s back by thick mucus secretions.
 The male deposits one tadpole in each location.

-- The tadpole metamorphoses into a frog in 70 to 90 days.
-It reaches sexual maturity in 12 to 18 months.
-The adults can live 4 to 6 years in the wild and 10 to12 years in a zoological environment.
+- The tadpole metamorphoses into a frog in 70-90 days.
+It reaches sexual maturity in 12-18 months.
+The adults can live 4-6 years in the wild and 10-12 years in a zoological environment.